-DHCFP Health Care Coordinators must be currently licensed as a Social Worker or licensed professionals by the State of Nevada., or licensure as a Registered Nurse by the Nevada State Board of Nursing.
+DHCFP HCCs must currently be licensed as a Social Worker or licensed professionals by the State of Nevada, or licensure as a Registered Nurse (RN) by the Nevada State Board of Nursing.

-603.3 INTAKE PROCEDURES COOPERATION
+603.3 INTAKE PROCEDURES

-The parent or legal guardian must cooperate with program processes which includes responding to the within 30 days to communications from the DHCFP HCCealth Care Coordinator and requests for information within appropriate time frames.
+The parent or legal guardian must cooperate with program processes which includes responding to the within 30 days to communications from the DHCFP HCC ealth Care Coordinator and requests for information within appropriate time frames.